ubc-math210/2025_20M/README.md

-# 2025_20M
+# MATH 210 Section 20M 2024W2

-IIntroduction to Mathematical Computing with Python and Jupyter
+Introduction to Mathematical Computing with Python and Jupyter